 - The individual or business cannot claim the tax return for property created or acquired after July 27, 1989.

 - In the US, the depreciation rate for buildings is calculated using the formula.
 Thus, they don’t have any specific rates for depreciation.
 However, the depreciation rates for buildings as per the Indian income tax act are as follows:

-- Age: As building ages, it becomes more prone to wear and tear, which can lead to a decrease in its value.
+- Age: As a building ages, it becomes more prone to wear and tear, which can decrease its value.

 - Maintenance: Proper maintenance and repairs can help to extend the life of a building, but if a building is not maintained, it will depreciate more quickly.